MrSimbax/pong-x/README.md

 # Feature requests #

 If you have any idea how to improve the game, write an issue.
-It is also a place for bug reporting.

 # License #